Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/README.md

 ### Send and receive a batch of messages

 There are two ways of sending several messages at once.
-The first way uses the `SendAsync` overload that accepts an IEnumerable of `ServiceBusMessage`.
+The first way uses the `SendMessagesAsync` overload that accepts an IEnumerable of `ServiceBusMessage`.
 With this method, we will attempt to fit all of the supplied messages in a single message batch that we will send to the service.
 If the messages are too large to fit in a single batch, the operation will throw an exception.